Teaching Children Playground Safety

 6. Take turns.

-The playground presents opportunities for sharing (Is someone waiting for a swing?) as well as for learning to "wait your turn".
+The playground presents opportunities for sharing as well as for learning to "wait your turn".

 Reinforce rules occasionally with a few simple instructions.